TomerRaitsis/TomerRaitsis/README.md

 # 💫 About Me:
-I am a 4th year software engineering student with a background in various programming languages such as C/C++, Python, Java, and more.
+I am a 4th year software engineering student with a background in various programming languages such as C/C++, Python, Java, Node.js more.
 I have been continuously working on improving my skills and knowledge since I started studying.<br>

 I am a highly motivated and detail-oriented individual, always striving to deliver the best results in everything I do.
 I enjoy working on challenging projects and collaborating with others to create innovative solutions.
 My problem-solving skills, combined with my creativity, allow me to approach tasks from different angles, leading to unique and effective solutions.<br>